-The purpose and objectives of the Los Angeles International Airport Master Plan are to provide, in an environmentally sound manner that is compatible with surrounding land uses, sufficient airport capacity for passengers and freight in the Los Angeles metropolitan area to sustain and advance the economic growth and vitality of the Los Angeles region.
+The purpose and objectives of the Los Angeles International Airport Master Plan are to provide, in a safe and environmentally sound manner that is compatible with surrounding land uses, sufficient airport capacity for passengers and freight in the Los Angeles metropolitan area to sustain and advance the economic growth and vitality of the Los Angeles region.

-Federal funding for airfield and other public-use improvements may be requested from the Airport Improvement Program, a federal grant-in-aid program authorized by the Airport and Airway Improvement Act of 1982, as amended (recodified at Title 49 USC 47107 et seq.), administered by the FAA and financed from the Aviation Trust Fund.
+Federal funding for airfield and other public-use improvements may be requested from the Airport Improvement Program, a federal grant-in-aid program authorized by the Airport and Airway Improvement Act of 1982, as amended (recodified as Title 49 USC 47107 et seq.), administered by the FAA and financed from the Aviation Trust Fund.
 FAA approval may also be requested for authority to use Passenger Facility Charges collected by the airlines directly from passengers using LAX.

-The FAA and the City of Los Angeles are in the process of preparing an Environmental Impact Statement (EIS)/Environmental Impact Report (EIR) to identify the potential environmental effects associated with the implementation of the proposed master plan improvements to LAX.
-The FAA and the city identified three alternative airfield concepts, Alternative A, Alternative B, and Alternative C, as representative of the range of reasonable; prudent; and feasible alternatives for LAX.
-The No Action/No Project Alternative, required under the National Environmental Policy Act (NEPA), and the California Environmental Quality Act (CEQA) would involve minor improvements that are currently approved or in the planning stages.
+The FAA and the City previously identified three Master Plan alternatives: Alternative A, Alternative B, and Alternative C as representative of the range of reasonable, prudent, and feasible alternatives for LAX.
+The No Action/No Project Alternative required under the National Environmental Policy Act (NEPA), and the California Environmental Quality Act (CEQA) focuses on minor improvements that are currently approved or in the planning stages.
+The FAA and City of Los Angeles prepared a Draft EIS/EIR to identify the potential environmental effects associated with the implementation of these alternatives.
+The FAA and City of Los Angeles have subsequently prepared a Supplement to the Draft EIS/EIR to evaluate a fourth alternative, Alternative D.

-The following provides a summary of the three build alternatives.
+The following provides a summary of the No Action/No Project Alternative and the four build alternatives:

-No Action/No Project Alternative.
-New development would be limited to projects with existing environmental approval or projects in the airport's capital improvement (See Figure 1, No Action/No Project Alternative).
+- No Action/No Project Alternative.
+New development would be limited to projects with existing environmental approval or projects in the airport's capital improvement. - Alternative A -Added Runway North.

-Alternative A - Fifth Runway, North Airfield.
 A new runway would be added to the north airfield complex.
 Existing runways would be lengthened and further separated from one another.
-New roadways, cargo facilities, and passenger terminal uses would be developed (See Figure 2, Alternative A).

-Alternative B - Fifth Runway, South Airfield.
-A new runway would be added to the south airfield complex and other runways would be lengthened and further separated from one another.
-New roadways, cargo facilities, and passenger terminal uses would be developed (See Figure 3, Alternative B).
+New roadways, cargo facilities, and passenger terminal uses would be developed. - Alternative B Added Runway South.
+A new runway would be added to the south airfield complex and other runways would be lengthened and separated from one another.
+New roadways, cargo facilities, and passenger terminal uses would be developed. - Alternative C No Additional Runway.

-Alternative C - Four Runways.
 The existing four runways would be lengthened and further separated from one another.
-New roadways, cargo facilities, and passenger terminal uses would be developed, but the terminal facilities would be less extensive than under Alternatives A and B (See Figure 4, Alternative C, and Figure 5, Alternative C: Merle Norman Headquarters Complex/Ring Road Detail).
+New roadways, cargo facilities, and passenger terminal uses would be developed, but the terminal facilities would be less extensive than under Alternative A and/or B.

-Alternative C has been selected as the preferred alternative as it is seen as providing the best balance between meeting aviation demand and minimizing impacts to the community and the environment.